Gabrieltgaldino/NRG_QT/docs/source/installation/prerequisites/index.rst

 Pre-requisites
 ==============

-To avoid operating system specific installation issues, we recommend to install pymol with `Anaconda`_ or `Miniconda`_.
+To avoid operating system specific installation issues, we recommend to install PyMOL with `Anaconda`_ or `Miniconda`_.
 Bellow we provide instructions on how to install Miniconda.

 .. _Anaconda: https://docs.anaconda.com/anaconda/